100% development finance

 The advantage of going down this route is that the lender will usually have a strong track record, meaning they are easy to trust.
 In addition, there are only two parties involved in the application, making it very easy to manage.

-In the figures are strong, sometimes a private investor will be willing to fund your development for a share of the profit.
-An SPV (Special Purpose Vehicle) Ltd. Company is usually set up, each persons’ role defined – although many investors do nothing but provide the money – and the development begins.
+If the figures are strong, a private investor may be willing to fund your development for a share of the profit.
+An SPV (Special Purpose Vehicle) Ltd company is usually set up, each persons’ role defined – although many investors do nothing but provide the money – and the development begins.